QED0711/spotify-predictive-analysis/README.md

 The project presentation was a joint effort.

 ## Summary of Files
+Datasets used for this project are found in the data folder(both from kaggle and API query)

+Analysis notebooks are found respectively in the exploration folder.

-All .png files were used for project presentation.
+All .png files were used for project presentation stored in images folder.